Water-Melon/Melang/docs/lib/md5.md

 Error:

-- Invalid argument will occur an error.
+- Invalid argument will throw an error.

 Example: